These growths typically don't cause symptoms, so it's important to have regular screenings. Have you had your colonoscopy?

 Factors that might increase the risk of colon polyps or cancer include:

-Hereditary disorders are conditions passed down from parents.
-Rarely, people inherit genetic variants that cause colon polyps to form and increase the risk of developing colorectal cancer.
+Hereditary conditions are health concerns passed down from parents.
+Rarely, people inherit gene changes that cause colon polyps to form and increase the risk of colorectal cancer.
 Screening and early detection can help prevent the growth or spread of these cancers.

 Conditions that cause colon polyps include:

 Some colon polyps may become cancerous.
-The earlier polyps are removed, the less likely it is that they will become cancerous.
+The earlier polyps are taken out, the less likely it is that they will become cancerous.

 The risk of colon polyps and colorectal cancer may be greatly reduced by having regular screenings.
 Certain lifestyle changes also can help:

-Screening tests are important in finding polyps before they become cancerous.
+Screening tests are important for finding polyps before they become cancerous.
 These tests also can help find colorectal cancer in its early stages, when you have a good chance of recovery.

 Screening methods include:

-A healthcare professional is likely to remove all polyps discovered during a bowel exam.
+A healthcare professional is likely to take out all polyps found during a bowel exam.
 Options for removal include:

-Some types of colon polyps have the potential to become cancerous and others don't.
-A medical professional who studies tissue samples, called a pathologist, will look at the polyp tissue under a microscope to find out.
+Some colon polyps have the potential to become cancerous and others don't.
+A medical professional who studies tissue samples, called a pathologist, looks at the polyp tissue under a microscope to find out what type of polyp you have.

 If you have had an adenomatous polyp or a serrated lesion, you are at increased risk of colorectal cancer.
-The level of risk depends on the size, number and characteristics of the polyps that were removed.
+The level of risk depends on the size, number and characteristics of the polyps that were taken out.

-A healthcare professional is likely to recommend a colonoscopy:
+A healthcare professional is likely to recommend repeating a colonoscopy:

 It's very important to fully clean out your colon before a colonoscopy.
 If stool remains in the colon and blocks the view of the colon wall, you will likely need another colonoscopy sooner than usual to make sure all polyps are found.

-After a good colon preparation, bowel movements should appear as clear liquid.
-They may be slightly yellow or green-tinged, depending on any liquids consumed while preparing.
-If you experience trouble with your colon preparation or feel that you have not been fully cleaned out, you should tell the health professional before beginning your colonoscopy.
-Some people need additional steps before having a colonoscopy.
+After good colon preparation, stool should appear as clear liquid.
+It may be slightly yellow or green depending on any liquids used while preparing.
+If you have trouble with your colon preparation or think that you have not fully cleaned out your colon, tell the health professional before beginning your colonoscopy.
+Some people need to take more steps to prepare for a colonoscopy.

 You may be referred to a healthcare professional who specializes in digestive diseases, called a gastroenterologist.